fnogatz/RKI-Data-Diff-lfs/README.md

 The overall process to keep track of all data changes consists of three phases: the *initialisation* creates the SQL table and imports the initial state from a single CSV file provided by RKI.
 In the second *update* phase, a set of updates is calculated to keep track of all changes and should be run once a day.
 To test the correctness of some state, the same scripts can be applied in an optional *check* phase.

+### Prerequisites

+Make sure the SQL user is allowed to read from and write to the data directory (`/path/to/data/` in the following usage examples).
+For the combined `replay.sh`, you first need to create a *MySQL defaults file*, which must be provided as the script's last argument.

 ### Initialisation

 First, create the SQL table `rki_csv`: